dmalt/quickfif/README.md

 # Quickfif

+Quick operations on `.fif` files for the terminal:

+- preview
-Preview `.fif` files (raw data, epochs, annotations, ica solutions) info from terminal, inspect them in ipython console and more.
+- inspect in ipython console
+- splits-aware exports and 'saveas'

 Ready for integration with CLI-based file managers, such as [ranger](https://github.com/ranger/ranger).